 - How can I accept Apple Pay at my store?

 Apple Pay is a digital wallet that allows consumers to pay for purchases without using cash or a physical card.
 Customers add their credit or debit card to their Apple account and then pay for purchases using their Apple device.
 Apple Pay uses contactless payment technology to allow payments from some iPhones, iPads, and Apple Watches in store.
 Apple Pay is currently available on iPhone 6 and iPhone 6 Plus models.
 Both iPhones and Apple Watches can be used to make payments in a store, while the iPad can only be used to make purchases within an app.

 Related Article: Intro to Digital Wallets.

-Apple Pay works with major credit cards, including Visa, MasterCard, and American Express, as well as many major debit cards.
+Apple Pay works with major credit cards, including Visa, Mastercard, Discover, and American Express, as well as many major debit cards.
 Apple boasts compatibility with banks including Chase, Citi, Bank of America, CapitalOne, Fifth Third Bank, Key Bank, SunTrust, TD Bank, Wells Fargo, and more.
-Apple offers this video introduction:

 Apple Pay Online